AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

 different initial ODFs to start the iteration, (including initial ODFs that are not symmetric about theta = pi / 2) to have a better chance of finding all relevant local minima of the free energy.

+Note that ***local minimum*** here refers to a local minimum over the set of axisymmetric orientation distribution functions.
+There can be local minima over the set of axisymmetric orientation distribution functions that are not local minima with respect to the set of all orientation distribution functions (for a detailed discussion see the first paragraph of Section 2.3, the paragraph below equation (12), the paragraph before Section 3.4.2, and the
+discussion of Figure 2 and Figure 6 in [Berger 2024].

 Rmd files that generate tables of values of quantities of interest for many values of B (1 row for each value of B) for the hard core